Xylosma ovata: Distribution and habitat

 The native range of Xylosma ovata is restricted to Central Queensland, Australia, spanning the regions of Gladstone, Isaac, Mackay, Rockhampton, and Whitsunday, and is concentrated along the coast and inshore islands.
 Notable localities where it occurs include Eurimbula, Rodds Bay, and Turkey Beach in the Gladstone Region; Shoalwater and Stanage in the Rockhampton Region; and the Cumberland Islands within the Mackay Region.
 In addition to the mainland, its distribution reportedly extends to Lord Howe Island.
-Although not explicitly stated to have been introduced outside of its native range, it has been alledgedly preserved in Bolivia and Indonesia.
+Although not explicitly stated to have been introduced outside of its native range, it has been allegedly preserved in Bolivia and Indonesia.

 It is a tropical species confined to coastal environments, where it inhabits littoral rainforests and dense vine thickets.
 It occurs at low elevations ranging up to 90 m above sea level.

 Taxonomy

 Xylosma ovata was first described by George Bentham in 1863 as Xylosma ovatum.
 An attempt to transfer the taxon to Myroxylon was made in 1891, although it was later synonymized, and the genus change was not adopted.
 In 1938, the species was subdivided into 2 varieties: Xylosma ovatum var. ovatum and Xylosma ovatum var. parvifolium, subsequently standardized to Xylosma ovata var. ovata and Xylosma ovata var. parvifolia respectively.
 The latter was synonymized with Xylosma parvifolia in 1984, while the former was synonymized with its parent taxon.
 Xylosma ovata shares its name with a synonym of Xylosma rusbyana, which was initially described by Henry Hurd Rusby.
-Later, the genus underwent a grammatical gender concordance, initiated by William T. Stearn in 1992 when he questioned the genus’s gender, and finalized by Dan Henry Nicolson in 1994, putting Xylosma ovata in agreement with the genus name.
+Later, the genus underwent a grammatical gender concordance, initiated by William T. Stearn in 1992 when he questioned the genus's gender, and finalized by Dan Henry Nicolson in 1994, putting Xylosma ovata in agreement with the genus name.

 Historically, Xylosma ovata was placed in Flacourtiaceae under older classification systems such as those of Cronquist and Takhtajan.
 Eventually, Flacourtiaceae, including this taxon, were reclassified into Salicaceae, a placement adopted by the APG III system and subsequently recognized by Plants of the World Online, though this classification remains disputed.